sanskrit/raw_etexts_english/blogs/manasataramgini/2017-09-24_a-rambling-talk-on-the-saiva-mantra-tradition.md

 +++
-title = "A rambling talk on the śaiva mantraxa0tradition"
+title = "A rambling talk on the śaiva mantra tradition"

 +++
 A rambling talk we had given on the śaiva tradition.
 Talking is easier